Early Detection Innovation Sandpit and Award

 The research ideas you develop at the workshop should:

-We welcome applications from a wide range of disciplines, including from those working in the fields of cancer biology, engineers, chemists and physical scientists, mathematicians and statisticians, computer scientists, healthcare professionals, and those working in the digital and technology space.
+We welcome applications from a wide range of disciplines, including from those working in the fields of cancer biology, healthcare professionals, computer scientists, mathematicians and statisticians, engineers, physical scientists, and those working in the digital and technology space.

 You must be:

 - Creative, open-minded, and able to work effectively as part of a team